XorTroll/Goldleaf/README.md

 Read this before making any new translations:

 - Goldleaf's aim is to, mainly, support languages supported by the console itself, so those not yet supported by Goldleaf and which aren't supported by consoles should have less priority and won't be probably accepted.

-- Currently languages with special alphabets (like Russian or Arabic) are unsupported due to the lack of non-UTF-8 support for the JSON parser.
-This is planned to be solved soon.

 ## Credits and support